 May have a signed Unattended Release Form to go home for lunch and at the end of the day.
-Parents must discuss this arrangement with the Office and Class Teacher.
+Parent(s)/Guardian(s) must discuss this arrangement with the Office and Class Teacher.
 Any changes to an arrangement must be communicated in advance to the school.

-Morning Supervision
+Before & After School Supervision

-Morning supervision is offered outdoors, starting at 8:15 am for Grades 2 and up.
-Children are welcomed into school by their teachers at 8:25 am.
-Students in Kindergarten and Grade One should be supervised by parents or guardians and signed in directly to the teacher.
-During inclement weather, students enter the main doors and will be supervised in the gymnasium.
+Supervision is offered outdoors, from 8:15-8:25 am and 3:15-3:25 pm for Grades 2 and up.
+Students in Kindergarten and Grade One must be signed in and out directly to the teacher.

+A bell is rung at 8:25, signalling children in Grades 1-9 to line up at their designated entrance, before being welcomed into school by their teacher.
+During inclement weather, students will enter the main doors and be supervised in the gymnasium.